-I already posted a couple of article about power transformer.
+I already posted a couple of articles about the power transformer.
 In this post, I will discuss the indoor transformer installation, inspection, and commissioning.

 Transformer Indoor Installation:

 There is some specification if you want to install a power transformer inside a room.
 But you can do it when you get the permeation from the government.
 In my country, if we are making a substation and our supply voltage is 11 kV then we can install our transformer inside a room.

 But when its 33KV or above then we have to go outdoors.
 For outdoor substations, there is some special specification that you can get from the transformer supplier or the government.
 But when it’s about the indoor installation then you just need to follow some measurement and those are,

 If the wall is one side only then the transformer body must maintain 0.5m distance from the wall.